 Kinetostatic Force Model

-The kinetostatic forces are those forces that arise at joints, cams, springs, and gears because of the motion of the Parts.
+Kinetostatic forces are those forces that arise at joints, cams, springs, and gears because of the motion imposed by a perfect power source on the Parts.

 There are always differences between the model given by your computer and the real, or physical, model.
 Identifying the differences is not always easy.